 Common Whales in Crypto

 According to a Chinalysis economist Kim Grauer, there are few trader whales, most being buyers rather than sellers.
-Grauer also says that many crypto wallets that appear on the internet’s “rich lists” are mere speculation as whales by amateurs.
+Grauer also says that many crypto wallets on the internet’s “rich lists” are mere speculation as whales by amateurs.
 Instead, they are balances held by exchanges and commercial institutions in their daily financial operations.

 Some of the crypto whales are individuals involved in significant cryptocurrency illegalities.
 For example, in 2013, the FBI discovered the Silk Road illegal marketplace funds, seizing the collective funds.
 They later combined them into a single address worth 1.6 Billion dollars.